 Data Science Jobs in New Jersey

-Because much of northern New Jersey is part of the Greater New York area, it’s hard to nail down the true number of data science career opportunities for New Jersey residents in particular.
-When looking at the New York/ New Jersey/ Philadelphia, PA Region, Rutgers found the top 10 employers of data analytics grads in 2016 to be JP Morgan Chase Company, Accenture, Deloitte, Verizon, IBM, Citi, Comcast, Oracle, Johnson & Johnson, and PricewaterhouseCoopers.
+Because much of northern New Jersey is part of the Greater New York City metropolitan area, it’s hard to nail down the true number of data science career opportunities for New Jersey residents in particular.
+However, given that it is within the greater New York area, New Jersey folks may find work in either state.

 Data Scientist Salaries in New Jersey